Learn the “Secrets” About Orton-Gillingham Phonics Instruction

 I want to thank Heather for taking the time to share this, as I think it’s great information for all those wondering if and how Secret Stories® and Orton-Gillingham phonics instruction could be used together.
 And as Heather mentioned, I will be sharing two more posts on this topic that Heather has written for my blog, which should be posted there within the week.

 And if you would like to read more about Secret Stories®, I would invite you to check out this recently published article published in the Arkansas Reading Journal, which you can download here.
-I am excited to say that I will be one of the keynote speakers at the Arkansas Stage Reading Conference this October!
-It’s an absolutely phenomenal conference and one that’s definitely worth traveling to, even if you live outside the state.
+I am excited to be one of the keynote speakers at the Arkansas Reading Conference this October.

 Until Next Time,